-MATH 165 Finite Mathematics (3 Hours)
+MATH 165 Finite Mathematics\ (3 Hours) nbsp;

-Prerequisites: MATH 116 with a grade of C or higher or appropriate score on the math placement test.
+Prerequisites: MATH 116 with a grade of "C" or higher or appropriate score on the math placement test.

 This course will emphasize the beauty, scope, practical applications and relevance of mathematics.
 It is designed to involve the students with the concepts as well as quantitative skills.
-Topics include set theory, symbolic logic, deductive reasoning, probability, mathematics of finance, systems of equations, matrix algebra, and linear programming.
+Topics include set theory, symbolic logic, deductive reasoning, probability, statistics, mathematics of finance, systems of equations, matrix algebra and linear programming.
 3 hrs. lecture/wk.
-This course is only offered in the spring semester.

-MATH 171 College Algebra (3 Hours) nbsp;
+MATH 171 College Algebra\ (3 Hours) nbsp;

-Prerequisites: MATH 116 with a grade of C or higher or appropriate score on the math placement test.
+Prerequisites: MATH 116 with a grade of "C" or higher or appropriate score on the math placement test.